viant/mly/README.md

 #### Output Customization

 By default, model signature output name alongside with model prediction gets used to produce cachable output.
-This process can be customized to specific needs,
+This process can be customized for specific needs.

 The custom transformer has to use the following function signature